Charge qubits in the USC regime for quantum state transfer: Acknowledgements

 \section{Acknowledgements}

 We thank J. Braum\"uller, P. Forn-D\'iaz and I. L. Egusquiza for enlightening discussions and comments on the manuscript.
-The authors acknowledge support from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, projects QMiCS (820505) and OpenSuperQ (820363) of EU Flagship on Quantum Technologies, EU FET Open Grants Quromorphic and EPIQUS, Shanghai STCSM (Grant No. 2019SHZDZX01-ZX04) .
+The authors acknowledge support from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, projects QMiCS (820505) and OpenSuperQ (820363) of EU Flagship on Quantum Technologies, EU FET Open Grants Quromorphic and EPIQUS, Shanghai STCSM (Grant No. 2019SHZDZX01-ZX04).
+F. A. C. L thanks to the German Ministry for Education and Research, under QSolid, Grant no. 13N16149.
 A. P.-R. thanks Basque Government Ph.D. grant PRE-2016-1-0284.
+F. A. C. L. acknowledge support from the German Ministry for Education and Research, under QSolid, Grant no. 13N16149.
+We thank the referees for a thorough criticism of the manuscript.